derharry/svelte-zeeltephp/README.md

 * (done 25-05-06) ZP_DEMO should be /src/routes/** as complete example, documentation and Live-app (Demo.svelte) within consumer project
 *                 Live Demo and Debugger - use Demo.svelte to load Documentation and Debugger in consumer project.
 *                 Integrate PostInstallation to zeeltephp_loadEnd() and so Postinstall and package.json/trustedDependencies is not required anymore.
-* (done 25-05-07) add a Debug Component to use in lib and consumer project if all is up and running. -> ZPDev
+* (done 25-05-07) add a debug-Component to use in lib and consumer project to see if all is up and running. -> ZPDev.svelte